Working with asbestos - NSW legislation

 The NSW Environment Protection Authority’s Licensing Section 131 555 or 02 9325 5686 can provide details of approved waste disposal locations.

-For further information contact Council’s Planning and Environment Department on telephone number 02 6799 6866.
+For further information contact Council’s Planning and Environment Department.

 All work carried out on asbestos cement is to be in accordance with those provisions relating to asbestos cement pursuant to the Regulations 84A-J "Construction Work Involving Asbestos or Asbestos Cement"1983, as amended 1984, and the Occupational Health and Safety (Asbestos Removal Work) Regulation 1996.